 In 2000, Sister Peg was named one of the first of eight “Wall of Fame” award winners by her high school, Academy of Our Lady of Good Counsel, White Plains, New York.
 This Award gives recognition to outstanding alumnae who possess the qualities of compassion, dedication, altruism, courage, wisdom and vision.
 Winning candidates have also achieved personal and professional success within service-oriented fields.
 This alumna translated a dream into reality.

-Today, Sister Peg reflects with gratitude on what God has allowed her to accomplish.
-She seeks to use her present position as Director of the Maryknoll Mission Institute to inspire and equip others to fulfill the missionary dreams God has given to them for the service of all.
+In 2014, Sister Peg was assigned to be the Director of the Mission Institute at the Maryknoll Sisters Center.
+Sister reflects with gratitude on what God has allowed her to accomplish.
+She seeks to use her present position as to inspire and equip others to fulfill the missionary dreams God has given to them for the service of all.